 “How is our boy today, my sweet?”

 Cynna’s body instinctively stiffened at the sound of Zagreus’s deep voice coming up behind her, but she willed her muscles to relax inch by inch.
-Leaning her weight onto her right leg and wishing she wore pants instead of the stupid leather mini skirt and knee-high stiletto boots he insisted she parade around in, she crossed her arms over her chest and stared down into the arena below.
+Leaning her weight onto her right leg and wishing she wore pants instead of the stupid leather miniskirt and knee-high stiletto boots he insisted she parade around in, she crossed her arms over her chest and stared down into the arena below.

 Cynna wasn’t so sure.
 The man may be wielding that blade like a pro, but he was doing it on his terms, not theirs, and as soon as Zagreus realized that, his amicable mood would head straight for the shitter.

 Zagreus’s fingers kneaded Cynna’s bare skin, and she swallowed back the bile sliding up her throat.
 His palms were wide, his fingers long.
-She knew from experience he could use his hands for both pleasure and pain—she’d been on the receiving end of both—but today, any touch from him felt wrong.
+She knew from experience he could use his hands for pleasure and pain—she’d been on the receiving end of both—but today, any touch from him felt wrong.
 And it had since the man below had come into her world.

 Their bodies collided in a crunch of bones and tendons and sinew.
 Weapons went flying.
 Fists connected with jaws.
 They rolled across the sand of the training arena.
-High above, Cynna tensed as she watched him take hit after hit.
+High above, Cynna tensed as she watched the man take hit after hit.
 At her back, Zagreus’s excitement permeated the air around her, as did his whispered, “Come on.
 Unleash the monster.”

 His fingers dug into her shoulders.
 Pain spiraled from the spot, shooting up and down her spine, but she didn’t move.
 Her eyes were fixed on the struggle below.
 Sand flew up into the air.
 Blood and sweat coated their bodies.
 Grunts echoed off the walls.
 They rolled again, and the satyr got the upper hand, pinning the man to the arena floor.
-One hand pressed down hard on his shoulder, the other closed in a vise around his throat.
+One hand pressed down hard on his shoulder while the other closed in a vise around his throat.

 Muscles flexed beneath the pale skin of the man’s arms.
-He wrapped one giant hand around the satyr’s, covering his throat, and tried to pull the satyr’s fingers free of his windpipe.
+He wrapped one giant hand around the satyr’s covering his throat, and tried to pull the satyr’s fingers free of his windpipe.
 His other arm flew out to the side, grappling for the blade just out of his reach.
 His eyes bulged.
 His face turned red.